 Using Threading (C# Programming Guide)

-Worker threads can be used to perform time-consuming or time critical tasks without tying up the primary thread.
-For example, worker threads are often used in server applications to fulfill incoming requests without waiting for the previous request to be completed.
+Worker threads can be used to perform time consuming or time critical tasks without tying up the primary thread.
+For example, worker threads are often used in server applications to fulfill incoming requests without waiting for the previous request to be complete.
 Worker threads are also used to perform "background" tasks in desktop applications so that the main thread--which drives user interface elements--remains responsive to user actions.

-A common strategy is to use worker threads to perform time-consuming or time-critical tasks that do not require many of the resources used by other threads.
+A common strategy is to use worker threads to perform time-consuming or time-critical tasks that don't require many of the resources used by other threads.
 Naturally, some resources in your program must be accessed by multiple threads.
-For these cases, the System.Threading namespace provides classes for synchronizing threads.
-These classes include Mutex, Monitor, Interlocked, and AutoResetEvent, and ManualResetEvent.
+For these cases, thenamespace provides classes for synchronizing threads.
+These classes include , , , and , and .

 The following topics demonstrate common multithreading techniques: